somtosoft/upcycled-fse-theme/readme.md

 PHP linting is available by running `composer php-lint` from the command line.

-BlockTheme follows the WordPress Coding Standards.
+Up-cycled Full Site Theme follows the WordPress Coding Standards.
 You can check your code against the standards by running `composer phpcs` from the command line.
 You can also run `composer phpcs-fix` to automatically fix any errors that can be fixed automatically.

 The WordPress Prettier config is also included for JavaScript and SCSS files, but can be removed by deleting the `.prettierrc` file.